bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

 # Web Scraping and Visualization of Rental Data in Geneva(Switzerland) with Python

-This part is extracted from project "Analysis on Apartment rental prices between Switzerland and USA Markets" realized as a part my master studies in HSLU (Lucerne University of Applied Sciences) in collaboration with Aleksandra Bundovska (aleksandra.bundovska@stud.hslu.ch) and Yang Bai (yang.bai@stud.hslu.ch).
+This part is extracted from project "Analysis on Apartment rental prices between Switzerland and USA Markets" realized as a part my master studies in HSLU.

 In this article, I explain how you can: